Bremerton, Washington

-Bremerton politics can vary in intensity, with some city council positions regularly unopposed and others having as many as four candidates in the 2005 primary election, and seven candidates in the 2021 election.
-Redevelopment projects have been a major source of debate, including the 2007 construction of a federally funded tunnel that would route ferry traffic under the downtown core as well as a planned waterfront boardwalk extension.
-As with most cities in the region, Bremerton precincts have historically been more favorable for Democratic candidates in state and federal elections, contrasting with more conservative-leaning voters in rural areas of the county.
+The city lies west of Seattle and is connected by an automobile ferry operated by Washington State Ferries and a passenger-only ferry operated by Kitsap Transit.
+Bremerton spans the Port Washington Narrows and extends inland along Sinclair Inlet opposite from Port Orchard.

 History

-1890s

 Bremerton is within the historical territory of the Suquamish people.
 The land was made available for non-Native settlement by the Treaty of Point Elliott of 1855.
-Bremerton was planned by German immigrant and Seattle entrepreneur William Bremer in 1891.
+Bremerton was founded by German immigrant and real estate agent William Bremer in 1891.
 In that year, Navy Lieutenant Ambrose Barkley Wyckoff purchased approximately 190 acre of waterfront land on Sinclair Inlet.
 This land was owned by the Bremer family.
 Three years earlier, a U.S. Navy commission determined that Point Turner, between the protected waters of the Sinclair and Dyes inlets, would be the best site in the Pacific Northwest on which to establish a shipyard.
 Recognizing the large number of workers such a facility would employ, Bremer and his business partner and brother-in-law, Henry Hensel, purchased the undeveloped land near Point Turner at the inflated price of $200 per acre.
 In April 1891, Bremer arranged for the sale of 190 acre to the Navy at $50 per acre.
 This land became part of the initial footprint of the Puget Sound Navy Yard.